 Solid Carbon Shafts

 As the name suggests, the arrow shafts are made entirely from solid carbon.
-The construction of these arrows is basically a huge number of interwoven fibers of carbon that are pressed together.
+The construction of these types of arrows is basically a huge number of interwoven fibers of carbon that are pressed together.

 One thing you should know about carbon is that they’re of decent stiffness.
 This eliminates the need of bulking them up to give them a decent level of durability.
 However, they’re less stiff than aluminum arrow shafts.